 The B1 is a passive pre-amp and therefore has no gain.
 It is however a buffer and provides good impedance matching between components.
-It is this impedance thing that is generally blamed for making passive pre-amps sound dull and lifeless.
+Many passive preamps seem to be criticised as dull and lifeless, but whether this dull and lifeless is caused by impedance matching issues can only be guessed at.
 You have my word for it, there is no dull and lifeless here.
 Full details and explanation, including circuits can be found on the Firstwatt site here.

 In true DIY style the amp was built on matrix board.
 This is very easy as the circuit only consists of half a dozen components, but if in doubt ready made circuit boards can be bought from the Firstwatt site.